 Urban regeneration not only projects at improving the quality of life of people but also, plans to streamline, protect and reinvigorate the entire existing metropolitan capital.Charlie

 But the availability of modern infrastructure and resources doesn’t make urbanization a fancy term because, with the availability of these resources, the number of people consuming these resources also increases.
 The powerful urban framework reflects many main thrusts like social, environmental, and economic powers that change the urban structure with time and need.
-Without urban regeneration interventions, the resources will grow scarce and hence no economic growth can be achieved.
-The dynamics of the city acts as the driving force for urban regeneration interventions.
+Without interventions, the resources will grow scarce, and hence no economic growth can be achieved.
+The dynamics of the city act as the driving force for urban regeneration interventions.
 With the increase in population, you will need more resources, capital, and technology to integrate into the urban infrastructure to meet the needs of the rising population.
-Urban regeneration considers those driving factors to restructure the urban system to fulfill the current and future demand.
+Urban regeneration considers those driving factors to restructure the urban system to fulfill the current and future demands.

 Urban renewal of the old downtown regions happens as a planning framework to satisfy the growing financial needs and to oblige the populace’s deluge.
 Obviously, all urban issues are unique and particular to a specific city dependent on the city development pattern, and its social and financial character.
 This is highly significant to understand the social and economic character of every city before embarking on the journey to commence urban regeneration projects.
 Simultaneously, the area of a city plays a significant part to make the city exceptional both in its social and economic points of view.
 Today, the urban regeneration process is relied upon to advance smart development, produce adequate income and return from underutilized and deserted property, make new position and business opportunities, local area empowerment, tend to individuals’ genuine necessities, improve climate quality, eliminate scourge through giving personal satisfaction to all.